zostera/django-bootstrap5/README.md

 The goal of this project is to seamlessly blend Django and Bootstrap 5.

+## Status

+Early development, not ready for production.
+Issues and pull requests welcome.

 ## Requirements

 Python 3.6 or newer with Django >= 2.2 or newer.